Treating Alopecia Areata

 2. Stimulate hair regrowth.

 Because not all treatments work for everyone, it can take some trial and error to find the right treatment for you.
 That being said, people with milder alopecia areata (less than 50% scalp hair loss) often have better treatment success.
 But there is hope for people with more severe disease.
-There are two new treatments for severe alopecia areata approved by the Food and Drug Administration (FDA) in June 2022 and June 2023 (discussed in Available Alopecia Areata Treatments).
-In addition, there are other treatments in late-stage clinical trials and researchers are studying other new treatment options.
+There are three new treatments for severe alopecia areata approved by the Food and Drug Administration (FDA) in June 2022, June 2023, and July 2024 (discussed in Available Alopecia Areata Treatments).
+In addition, there are other treatments in clinical trials and researchers are studying other new treatment options.

 Because there are few FDA-approved treatments for alopecia areata, most treatments that dermatologists recommend are FDA-approved for other diseases but not alopecia areata.
 However, they also can be effective in treating alopecia areata, so dermatologists prescribe them off-label